souffle17/cas-from-scratch/README.md

-# simple-cas
+# cas-from-scratch

-A rudimentary CLI computer algebra system made from scratch in Rust, with no external crates.
+A rudimentary computer algebra system made from scratch in Rust, using no external crates/libraries.

-This uses an entirely custom expression parser, so it will not be as practical as other packages.
+This was made for my own learning, and for fun

 #### Capabilities
 - Parsing expressions